 Chalk Grassland Restoration at Folkestone Warren

-Cutting back invasive cotoneaster to restore chalk grassland habitat.
+A focus on cutting back invasive cotoneaster to restore chalk grassland habitat.

 One of Britain’s top wildlife sites with many rare species of wildflower and insects.